Museum of Science and Industry (Chicago): Simulators

-Former exhibits
+Notable former exhibits

 An F-104 Starfighter on loan to MSI from the US Air Force since 1978 was sent to the Mid-America Air Museum in Liberal, Kansas, in 1993.

 In March 1995, Santa Fe Steam Locomotive 2903 was moved from outside the museum to the Illinois Railway Museum.

 Telefun Town, a hall dedicated to the wonders of telephone communication, sponsored by the company then known as the Bell Telephone Company, no longer exists.

 One well-known past exhibit was a walk-through model of the human heart, which was removed in 2009 for the construction of YOU! the Experience.

 Fast Forward...
 Inventing the Future, an exhibit about "cutting-edge" technologies such as hydroponics, space manufacturing and telerobotics, closed in 2022 to make way for the Griffin Studio and Notes to Neurons.
 It was intended as a "rotating gallery", with sections being changed throughout its run at the museum to reflect new technological developments.

 Out of the Vault, an exhibit showcasing various objects from MSI's collections, closed in 2022 to make way for The Blue Paradox.
 The Spaceport, an exhibit about the fantasy and reality of space exploration with uniforms from Star Trek and models of spacecraft on display, also closed in 2022 to make way for The Blue Paradox.

 Future Energy Chicago was an exhibit showcasing alternative resources and energy production with a focus on energy use in the future.
 It officially closed in August 2022.